 Has Bariatric Surgery Become More Affordable?

 The majority of insurance companies, including Medicare and Medicaid, are provided coverage for weight loss surgery to:

-- patients with a Body Mass Index (BMI) of 35+ (Kg/m2) and who suffer from an obesity-related diseases, such as type II diabetes, hypertension, diabetes, sleep apnea, liver disease, and more
+- patients with a Body Mass Index (BMI) of 35+ (Kg/m2) and who suffer from obesity-related diseases, such as type II diabetes, hypertension, diabetes, sleep apnea, liver disease, and more

 - patient with a BMI of 40+ (Kg/m2)

-Unfortunately, the decreasing overall cost of surgery has not made access of morbidly obese patients to this great tool for treatment easier.
+Unfortunately, the decreasing overall cost of surgery has not made access to morbidly obese patients to this great tool for treatment easier.
 Bariatric Medical Tourism with quality and affordable pre-packaged procedures is a viable option for uninsured and under-insured patients.
 Procedures such as gastric sleeve and bypass are available in the range of 4,000 to 6,000, which is a fraction of the cost in the U.S.